MintyMods/MintySm2MintySsJniWrapper/README.md

-# Minty Sensor Monitor 2 Minty Sensor Server JNI Wrapper
+# MSM2MSS - Minty Sensor Monitor 2 Minty Sensor Server JNI Wrapper

-[MintySm2MintySsJniWrapper](https://github.com/MintyMods/MintySm2MintySsJniWrapper) is a simple C++ wrapper to allow Strings to be passed between JAVA and C# - This allows Minty Sensor Server written in JAVA to comunicate with Minty Sensor Monitor written in C# to comunicate with each other via JNI.
+[MintySm2MintySsJniWrapper](https://github.com/MintyMods/MintySm2MintySsJniWrapper) is a simple C++ wrapper to allow Strings to be passed between JAVA and C# - This allows Minty Sensor Server written in JAVA to comunicate with Minty Sensor Monitor written in C# via JNI.
-The communication is aceived by passing a request object formatted as JSON and returning a response object formatted as JSON.
+The communication is achieved by passing a string request object formatted as JSON and returning a string response object formatted as JSON.

 # For more information see the following projects:-